dmroberts302/NumberGuesserGame/README.md

 # NumberGuesserGame
-A number guesser game scripted in bash that interfaces with postgresSQL server
+A number guesser game scripted in bash that interfaces with postgresSQL a server